querkmachine/govuk-build-tool-spike/README.md

 - Frequently requires additional dependencies to make tools work within Gulp.
 Occasional need to jury-rig something into it leads to messy code.

 ### Parcel

+- Oriented towards webapps with dynamic tree-shaking, bundling, etc. Not sure if/how the given tasks could be completed without modifying source files or defining new entry files.
+- Seemingly only works with a HTML or JS entry file (as is more common with SPAs).
+- Requires "transformer" dependencies for everything not HTML/CSS/JS.
+- "Zero configuration" approach seems pretty much incompatible with how we operate.

 ### Node scripts